okeshawarz/prospectus/draft5.md

 structure, spatial hierarchy, and income distribution.
 This will consist of both a review of the history of economic thought on land rents and a theoretical argument regarding the role of urban growth on rents and wages.
+*What is urban capitalism, as Lefebvre defines it?
+How does this make the concept spatiality have meaning?
+What does it mean for control over land?
+Finally, how do I bring this back into economics proper?*

 In the next essay, I intend to apply the theoretical framework developed in the first essay to the case of urban growth in San Francisco.
 The city has several